 2008 Beryl Cook:1926-2008, ed Jess Wilder and Sarah Chapman, (Plymouth University Press).
 Alongside curating the first major retrospective of Beryl Cook's work in the Peninsula Arts Gallery, following her death, the publication brought together academics and critical commentators who questioned and examined the division between the huge popularity of Cook's work and the art establishment's resistance in recognising her success whilst she was alive.

-Art Direction / Design2012 Crowley, D., Dan & Lia Perjovschi, The Art of Marginalia (Plymouth University Press).
-Author and Art Direction.
+2012 Author and Art Direction: Crowley, D., Dan & Lia Perjovschi, The Art of Marginalia (Plymouth University Press).

 2011 May Future Visions (Film Festival)